PainsPerdus/gboi-kirby/docs/_posts/2020-06-25-halfway-through.md

 Jekyll is really handy for blogging, but for some reason, it fully displayed [@Ametheek's post]({% post_url 2020-06-25-some-explanation-on-graphics %}) instead of only showing its excerpt.
-What's more, her post's content (in markdown) looked exactly like the other posts.
-After some digging, it turns out that Jekyll does _not_ like Window's line endings (`\r\n`).
+What's more, the contents of her post (in Markdown) looked exactly like the other posts.
+After some digging, it turns out that Jekyll does _not_ like Windows-style line endings (CRLF - `\r\n`).
 It may be possible to configure Jekyll to avoid this problem, but frankly, I don't want to spend more time setting this website up...

 ## Struggling with gbdk-2020

 Switching from assembly to gbdk-n to gbdk-2020 was not an easy feat.
+While some of us did not have any problems compiling gbdk-2020 and running the include examples, [@RoussyE](https://github.com/RoussyE) couldn't even compile it.
+Fortunately, [@nazebzurati's
+comment](https://github.com/Zal0/gbdk-2020/issues/28#issuecomment-649496832)
-While some of us did not have any problems compiling gbdk-2020 and running its samples, [@RoussyE](https://github.com/RoussyE) couldn't even compile it.
-Fortunately, [@nazebzurati's comment](https://github.com/Zal0/gbdk-2020/issues/28#issuecomment-649496832) fixed his problems.
-He could finally run gbdk-2020's sound sample and listen to _Twinkle twinkle little star_ on an emulator.
+fixed his problems.
+He could finally run gbdk-2020's sound example and listen to _Twinkle twinkle little star_ on an emulator.
 Hopefully, he'll be able to decipher the sample's source code and play music on his own.